mongodb/docs/source/reference/commands.rst

 .. dbcommand:: eval

-TODO: would it be possible to have a convention in the command forms indicating which parts are required and which are options?
+DONE would it be possible to have a convention in the command forms indicating which parts are required and which are options?
 For instance, required options could be in bold.

+TODO figure out which ones are required and which are optional and modify :opt: as needed.

    The ``eval`` command evaluates JavaScript functions on the database server.
 Consider the following (trivial) example: ::